randomcoww/chef-docker_deploy/README.md

 :push

 * Push image.
-Push to local registry only so far.
+Tested with local registry.

 :remove_if_unused